amitdev/vimpy/README.rst

     - <leader> gc : Goto Class given by word under cursor.
     - <leader> gf : Goto Function given by word under cursor.

+All of them has auto completion support, so you just need to type in few characters and press <tab>.
 [<leader> is typically the '\' character, but you can change it to anything (One good option is ',')].

 TODO